ogubuikeAlex/king-Alex-d-great/README.md

 **I like to get things done WELL and QUICKLY.**

 I am also a Google WomenTechmaker Ambassador.
-When I am not planning products or coding<br />
+When I am not designing product architecture or coding<br />
 I offer mentorships to tech youngies.<br />
-**Fun fact: I am a foodie**
+##### ⚡️I have a lot of super powers some of which i have hidden through out this page =>
+- Super power One: I am super easy to work with and I am one of the most energetic individuals you will ever meet
 ### [Check out some of my articles here](https://medium.com/@ogubuikealex)

 # 🛠 Skills